Kosha Engler is an award-winning actress and voice artist based in London.

 Kosha brings 20 years of stage and screen experience to her voice work, as well as a musical background and several years as a copywriter.
 She works fast, she’s a strong sight reader and her top priority is always to make her clients happy.
 Highly experienced in video games and motion capture, Kosha has voiced characters in dozens of top titles.
 Full game list here.
 Her VO work also includes commercials, animation, TV narration and promos, trailers, ADR, corporates, E-learning and ESL audio books.
 When she’s not speaking behind a microphone, she’s singing behind one at regular open mic nights in London.

-TV narration for a 3-part true crime series (October Films)
+My Family’s Deadly Secret - TV narration for a 3-part series (October Films)

 Furiki Wheels - Disney/Gaumont TV cartoon series